Mechanical Heat Recovery Ventilation

 - Insulating the ducting to high R values when outside the building envelope.

 - Individual air flow design and on-site commissioning, which includes balancing for centralised units.

 - Installation procedures and detailed quality assurance.

-LUNOS decentralised units offer a range for homes and apartments which have limited roof cavity.
+LUNOS De-Centralised Systems offer a range for homes and apartments which have limited roof cavities.
 The e2 60 and eGO units sit in the external wall and work as a push-pull system with moisture sensors.
 The NEXXT are individual units for larger spaces.
-SILVENTO extraction fan have intelligent controls, like humidity or CO2 sensors.
+All these products are compact designs, with very low dB levels.
+The SILVENTO extraction fans have intelligent controls, like humidity or CO2 sensors.

 What People Say About Us